Nintendo Music

 Nintendo Music is a music streaming service by Nintendo that features their video game soundtracks.
-The service is available for Nintendo Switch Online users, a subscription service for the Nintendo Switch and Nintendo Switch 2 video game consoles.
-Nintendo Music launched for Android and iOS on October 31, 2024.
+The service is available for Nintendo Switch Online users, a subscription service otherwise for the Nintendo Switch and Nintendo Switch 2 video game consoles.
+Nintendo Music launched for Android and iOS on October 31, 2024, with a web player added on June 1, 2026.
+In addition to music streaming, features for extended music playback and spoiler prevention are available to users.
+Themed playlists appear based on Nintendo franchises, characters, and general moods, with video game screenshots representing each track.
+It is the first widely accessible digital platform for Nintendo's soundtracks, with previous video games receiving soundtrack CDs exclusively in Japan or through limited edition game releases.